Landrash/Sonoff-HomeAssistant/README.md

 ![alt Sonoff Sensor Install](images/sonoff_temp.JPG "Sonoff Sensor Install")

 You will need a 10K resistor between +V and SIGNAL.
-In the image above, I've the soldered the 10K resistor under the heatshrink tubing so it isn't visible.
+In the image above, I've the soldered the 10K resistor under the heat shrink tubing so it isn't visible.

 ![alt Sensor Wiring](images/sensor_wiring.jpg "Sensor Wiring")